bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 The twins made and sold fireworks, and although it was a competitive business here, they mainly focused on shipping to elsewhere - the price was higher, and they didn't have to make as much of it.

 They had explained that they really had to focus on two things, which they separated between them; They made fireworks that didn't blow up in your face, and they made instruction manuals that was as clear as day.
-Apparently they had received a lot of complains about people getting injured who where not used to using fireworks - mostly from stupid people, they had added.
+Apparently they had received a lot of complains about people getting injured who where not used to handling fireworks - mostly from stupid people, they had added.
 Some had stood no longer than a few feet from an exploding rocket, while other had even held it in their hand, as the fuse ran its cause and the rocket started to fly away.

 "It's dangerous, but we try to make it safe" one of the twins - Victoria - had said.
-She wrote manuals far longer than any normal person would ever need, but she and her sister - Smearchuckle - really couldn't afford more lawsuits against people *who thought* that was how to use them.
+She wrote manuals far longer than any normal person would ever need, but she and her sister - Smearchuckle - really couldn't afford more lawsuits from people *who thought* they knew how to use them.
 Adrex had to roll his eyes just thinking about it.

 As he continued walking from the shop towards his home, another rocket went up with much more power than usual.